Ch3t90/get-VTFileReport/README.md

-# get-VTFileReport
+# get-VTFR

-- Use PowerShell to get VirusTotal report for an array of hashes.
+- Use PowerShell to get VirusTotal report for a .csv file containing FileName/FileHash pairs.
 - This API is rate limited to 4 submissions per minute.
 - VirusTotal [API documentation](https://developers.virustotal.com/reference#file-report)